 In August, 1954, Hester claims that Eisenhower explained U.S. involvement in Vietnam this way: "We are not there (in Vietnam) for any idealistic purpose.
 We are there to get supplies that we need."
 The President's statement made no mention of any military or even economic commitments to Vietnam.
-Hester claimed that President then Johnson knows this fact, and ignores it.
+Hester claimed that President Johnson knows this fact, and ignores it.

 In the '60's, Hester asserted that Diem was initiating talks with Hanoi when Henry Cabot Lodge flew back from a Washington conference and carefully let out the fact that the U.S. would not oppose a coup.
 "WE placed Diem and every other successor in Vietnam, if not through selection, then through approval. . .
-These governments do not represent anyone but the people in The most recent legal claim, the Tonkin Resolution, was a fraud.
+These governments do not represent anyone but the people in

+LOST: Reward Black Ladies Sears Collapsible Bike.
+Please Call Eileen 284-4348 the Tonkin Resolution, was a fraud.
 The attacks on the Maddox and Turner Joy "never have been shown to be true as a fact that occurred."
 Even if the attack occurred, however, the United States ignored the UN charter in which "we promised not to act unilaterally unless we were faced by invasion," he reasoned.